Liquid: Examples

+Only two elements are liquid at standard conditions for temperature and pressure: mercury and bromine.
+Four more elements have melting points slightly above room temperature: francium, caesium, gallium and rubidium.

 Pure substances that are liquid under normal conditions include water, ethanol and many other organic solvents.
 Liquid water is of vital importance in chemistry and biology, and it is necessary for all known forms of life.

-Inorganic liquids include water, magma, inorganic nonaqueous solvents and many acids.
+Inorganic liquids in this category include inorganic nonaqueous solvents and many acids.

-Important everyday liquids include aqueous solutions like household bleach, other mixtures of different substances such as mineral oil and gasoline, emulsions like vinaigrette or mayonnaise, suspensions like blood, and colloids like paint and milk.
+Mixtures that are liquid at room temperature include alloys such as galinstan (a gallium-indium-tin alloy that melts at −19 °C or −2 °F) and some amalgams (alloys involving mercury).
+Certain mixtures, such as the sodium-potassium metal alloy NaK, are liquid at room temperature even though the individual elements are solid under the same conditions (see eutectic mixture).
+Everyday liquid mixtures include aqueous solutions like household bleach, other mixtures of different substances such as mineral oil and gasoline, emulsions like vinaigrette or mayonnaise, suspensions like blood, and colloids like paint and milk.

 Many gases can be liquefied by cooling, producing liquids such as liquid oxygen, liquid nitrogen, liquid hydrogen and liquid helium.
-Not all gases can be liquified at atmospheric pressure, however.
-Carbon dioxide, for example, can only be liquified at pressures above 5.1 atm.
+However, not all gases can be liquefied at atmospheric pressure.
+Carbon dioxide, for example, solidifies directly into dry ice rather than becoming a liquid, and it can only be liquified at pressures above 5.1 atm.
+Most liquids solidify as the temperature is decreased further.
+Liquid helium is exceptional in that it does not become solid even at absolute zero (0 K) under standard pressure due to its quantum properties.

-Some materials cannot be classified within the classical three states of matter.
-For example, liquid crystals (used in liquid-crystal displays) possess both solid-like and liquid-like properties, and belong to their own state of matter distinct from either liquid or solid.